Assignments-and-Projects/FiniteElementMethod/README.md

 $F^N = \mathbf Ku$

-For integrating above expression numerically we will be using **Gauss Quadrature** method and we will tak **2** gauss points as 2 points will be sufficient to accurately give our answer to polynomial integration.
+For integrating above expression numerically we will be using **Gauss Quadrature** method and we will take **2** gauss points as 2 points will be sufficient to accurately give our answer to polynomial integration.

 Analysis Procedure
 - We will run [This code](https://github.com/notcamelcase01/FemAssignments/blob/master/AssignmentFEMQ1.m) on octave to get values of displacements and stresses.